easyCZ/SLIP-A-2015/report/filip.md

 4. Unless 2) or 3) occurs, this condition must not be met for the *iter_window* to be selected.
 5. Unless 2) or 3) occurs, this condition must be met for the *iter_window* to be selected.

-As a result of testing (detailed in *Testing*), the best choice of benchmarks and methods emerged to be HELP.
+As a result of testing (detailed in *Testing*), the best choice of benchmarks and methods emerged to be a combination of variance detection and minimum votlage.

 ### Beats per Minute